Social At The Super Bowl

 I’ve fallen in love with the sport again this year, thanks to a fantastic season by the San Francisco 49ers.
 Besides the heartbreaking loss of my team, I’ve been enjoying all of the content produced by the NFL reminding the fans about 100 years of football.
 The NEXT 100 commercial that merged with the opening pre-game ritual left the world saying, “Take it to the house, kid.”

-Last year’s commercial received an honorable mention from us, but this year’s kick return that took 100 years in the making was actually a logistical masterpiece with careful coordination.
-I can’t imagine how much work was involved with the Miami host committee,the NFL and FOX Network.
+Last year’s commercial received an honorable mention from us, but this year’s kick return which took 100 years in the making was actually a logistical masterpiece with careful coordination.
+I can’t imagine how much work was involved with the Miami host committee, the NFL, and FOX Network.
 The search for the kids started digitally, and after the commercial social media responded with favorable commentary.
 Many on social media said, “When he stopped at Pat Tillman, I cried.”